-By using named notation, the choice => construct specifies one or more elements of the array.
-The choice can contain an expression (such as $(I \mod 2) =>$) to indicate a single element index, or a range (such as 3 to 5 => or 7 downto 0 =>) to indicate a sequence of element indexes.
+With named notation, the choice => construct specifies one or more elements of the array.
+The choice can contain an expression (such as (I mod 2) =>) to indicate a single element index, or a range (such as 3 to 5 => or 7 downto 0 =>) to indicate a sequence of element indexes.